 All in all, we had a really great experience and the climbing was so rewarding all thanks to the breathtaking views we witnessed in each unique location here in Costa Brava.

-Hence concludes my great rock adventures and 1st-time experience doing Via Ferrata in Costa Brava Spain.
+Hence concludes my great rock adventures and 1st-time experience doing Via Ferrata in Costa Brava Spain during our road trip.
 Are you hooked yet?
 When are you coming over to give them a try?

 (To find out more about Costa Brava sights and attractions, click here)